paulsengroup/modle/README.md

 cooler show -o my_matrix.png --dpi 600 my_cooler.cool chr1:10000000-15000000
 ```

-For a better visuation experience we recommend using [HiGlass](https://github.com/higlass/higlass), in particular the containerized version of HiGlass which is installed and managed through [higlass-manage](https://github.com/higlass/higlass-manage).
+For a better visualization experience we recommend using [HiGlass](https://github.com/higlass/higlass), in particular the containerized version of HiGlass which is installed and managed through [higlass-manage](https://github.com/higlass/higlass-manage).